joshuamsalazar/magnumnp-field-scan/README.md

 # MagnumNP Field Scan init-scripts

 Welcome to the MagnumNP Field Scan repository!
-This repository contains essential scripts for running simulations using the MagnumNP simulation framework.
+This repository contains some useful helper scripts for running simulations using the MagnumNP simulation framework.
+This is my personal setup for running simulations, feel free to branch and improve this code and workflow!

 ## Getting Started